Sardinia and Rome 2010

 Financial support for our project, including the trips to Italy and

-Switzerland, has come from Stiftelsen
+Switzerland and the printing of the book, has come from Stiftelsen

 Torsten Petterssons Fond för Humanisk Vetenskap, Kungliga Vetenskaps-